- Gender and Relationships»

 I’ve come to understand the worst form of service is serving in expectation to be served.
 That violates the law of goodness.
 You’re not good because others are good.
 You’re good because you’ve goodness embedded in you.
 The idea that other people should do (act toward) for you the same way you do or act toward them is totally alien and unfounded.
 It’s the right of each of us to do as we please except prohibited by the general society; which of course supersedes both personal ideologies and ambitions.
 Serve for the fun of service.
 If it hurts, quit.
 If you expect anything in return, state it.
 If not, you’ll be doing yourself a great disservice.

-3. Never assume or presume—you’ll put yourself on the disadvantage side
+3. Never assume or presume—that'll put you on the disadvantage

 In business as well as in normal every day’s human relationships, what you think is only binding on you.
 It’s your personal privacy and properties.
 You hold the copyright right and you’re entitled to both the royalties and taxes.